 - A payment card to pay the fee for issuing a residence permit

-Important Note: Once students arrive at IAU's campus for orientation, the on-site staff will be able to guide students through the validation process and social security registration.
+Important Note: Once students arrive at IAU's campus for orientation, the on-site staff will be able to guide students through the validation process.

 For citizens of any other country, visit your country's French consulate website to determine the visa requirements.
 The visa process for non-US citizens may take much longer than that of US citizens so please begin the application process as soon as possible or you risk not receiving your visa on time.
 If you need a visa, please contact the U.S. Office immediately for assistance.

 In addition, before arrival in France, non-US citizens must check the

 Before you go to your appointment, run through this checklist to make sure you have everything you need for a Visa!